manicprone/joint-kit/README.md

 <br />

-And, the beauty of the hand-rolled capability is that you can leverage the core logic behind each action (which typically represents the majority of the programming), while maintaining the flexibility to write your own logic alongside:
+The beauty of the hand-rolled capability is that you can leverage the core logic behind each action (which typically represents the majority of the programming), while maintaining the flexibility to write your own logic alongside: